View Leonard McCassie's Obituary on recorder.com and share memories

 Leonard is survived by his mother, Marie A. Matthews; daughters, Melissa Christine McCassie and Natasha Ashley McCassie; sons, David Francis Driscoll III; brother, David Michael McCassie; and sister, Kristina Marie McCassie.
 In addition to his father, he is predeceased by a son, Leonard William McCassie III; daughter, Jessie Lynn McCassie; and a sister, Deborah Lee McCassie.

-A Celebration of Life will be held on Saturday, March 9, 2019 at 12:00-Noon, followed by a reception until 3:00pm at the Beane Conference Center, 35 Blueberry Lane, Laconia NH.
+A Celebration of Life will be held on Saturday, March 9, 2019 at 12:00pm followed by a reception until 3:00pm at the Beane Conference Center, 35 Blueberry Lane, Laconia NH.

 Burial will be held in the spring in the Greenwood Cemetery, Kingston, NH.

-For those who wish the family suggest that memorial donations may be made to Navigating Recovery of the Lakes Region, 635 Main Street, Suite 303, Laconia, NH 03246.
+For those who wish the family suggests that memorial donations may be made to Navigating Recovery of the Lakes Region, 635 Main Street, Suite 303, Laconia, NH 03246.

 Published in Recorder on Mar.
 4, 2019